Get monthly updates on FP&A best-practices and more.

 Are there other options?

-Definitely!
+Yes.
 The most reliable way to understand your cash flows, predict your future bank balance, and see how your finances would react in best- and worst-case scenarios, is to build a cash flow forecast.

-Building a cash flow forecast is a lot more complicated than calculating cash runway or cash buffer, but it’s also significantly more accurate and useful for decision-making.
+Building a cash flow forecast is a lot more involved than calculating cash runway or cash buffer, but it's also significantly more accurate and useful for decision-making.
 Every business, profitable or not, in good or bad times, should have a cash flow forecast in some form.

-The most powerful feature of a good cash flow forecast is the ability to adjust your assumptions to build “scenarios.”
-For example, if your baseline assumption is for 5% monthly revenue growth, but you’re curious what would happen to your cash if revenue fell 10%, you could build multiple forecasts under those different assumptions, so you know what would happen and you’re ready in case things don’t go as planned.
+The most powerful feature of a good cash flow forecast is the ability to adjust your assumptions to build scenarios.
+For example, if your baseline assumption is 5% monthly revenue growth, but you're curious what would happen to your cash if revenue fell 10%, you could build multiple forecasts under those different assumptions, so you know what would happen and you're ready in case things don't go as planned.

 There are plenty of articles online that will teach you how to build a cash flow forecast in spreadsheets, but doing this all by hand is a big lift.
-Not only is there a high risk of human error, but you’ll also need to constantly update the forecast as new results come in.
-Most importantly, is the fact that you’ll need to understand all of the nuanced cash flow behavior in your business, which is difficult even for the most seasoned finance professionals.
+Not only is there a high risk of human error, but you'll also need to constantly update the forecast as new results come in.
+Most importantly, you'll need to understand all of the nuanced cash flow behavior in your business, which is difficult even for the most seasoned finance professionals.

 How Clockwork Can Help

-It automatically updates every hour, adjusts your forecasts based on new information, and lets you build unlimited scenarios with a few clicks, so you can get the full picture of your financial past, present, and future, without spending hours in spreadsheets or clunky tools that take weeks to implement.
+It updates every hour, adjusts your forecasts based on new information, and lets you build unlimited scenarios with a few clicks, so you can get the full picture of your financial past, present, and future, without spending hours in spreadsheets or clunky tools that take weeks to implement.
+You'll still be able to track your cash runway and cash buffer on Clockwork's real-time metrics dashboard, but you'll also get a whole lot more without any manual setup required.

 Conclusion